Kiwwa/primer-lint/readme.txt

 Interaction with the tool is via the command-line.

 usage: primerlint.py [--importhiplex CSV] [--importfasta FAS] --outputlog O
-					 [--cg] [--cgbrief] [--cgmin CGMIN] [--cgmax CGMAX]
-                     [--hairpin HP] [--hairpinmaxsizes] [--primerdimer PD]
+       [--cg] [--cgbrief] [--cgmin CGMIN] [--cgmax CGMAX] [--hairpin HP] [--primerdimer PD]

 Arguments:

-	--importhiplex: Type: File
+--importhiplex
-					Description: Imports a CSV file, formatted in the hiplex-primer (2) output style.
+   Description: Imports a CSV file, formatted in the hiplex-primer (2)
+                output style.
 Expects primer-names in first column and sequence in the second column.

-	--importfasta:	Type: File
+   Type:        File

+--importfasta
    Description: Imports a FASTA formatted file.
-Can process multiple FASTA sequences from a single file.
+Can process multiple FASTA
+                sequences from a single file.

-	--outputlog: 	Type: File
+   Type:        File

+--outputlog
    Description: Location and name of the output file.

-	--cg:			Type: Boolean
+   Type:        File

+--cg
    Description: Calculates the CG content percentage of each primer imported.

-	--cgbrief:		Type: Boolean
+   Type:        Boolean

+--cgbrief
-					Description: Calculates the CG content percentage of each primer imported and generates a much briefer report.
+   Description: Calculates the CG content percentage of each primer imported and
+                generates a much briefer report.
+   Type:        Boolean

-	--cgmin n: 		Type: Integer
+--cgmin n
-					Description: The minimum bound of acceptable CG content (set to 40 by default).
+   Description: The minimum bound of acceptable CG content.

-	--cgmax n:		Type: Integer
+   Type:        Integer
+   Default:     40

+--cgmax n
-					Description: The maximum bound of acceptable CG content (set to 60 by default).
+   Description: The maximum bound of acceptable CG content.
+   Default:     60

-	--hairpin n:	Type: Integer
+   Type:        Integer

+--hairpin n
-					Description: Determines all continuous hairpin locations on each primer imported.
+   Description: Determines all continuous hairpin locations on each primer
+                imported.
 Integer supplied to this argument is the minimum size of hairpin to report.
+   Default:     0

-	--hairpinmaxsizes: 	Type: Boolean
+   Type:        Integer

+--hairpinmaxsizes
-						Description: Calculates the same hairpins as --hairpin, however generates a significantly briefer report of only the maximum size of hairpin, rather than all possible hairpins.
+   Description: Calculates the same hairpins as --hairpin, however generates a
+                significantly briefer report of only the maximum size of hairpin, rather than all possible hairpins.

-	--primerdimer: 	Type: Integer
+   Type:        Boolean

+--primerdimer
-					Description: Determines all possible primer-dimer
+   Description: Determines all possible primer-dimer interactions between all of
-					interactions between all of the imported primers.
+                the imported primers.
+   Type:        Integer
+   Default:     1
-					Note: As this is comparing all primers to all primers, the speed of this calculation increases exponentially as more primers are added.
+   Note:        As this is comparing all primers to all primers, the speed of
+                this calculation increases exponentially as more primers are added.
 A maximum of 500 primers is recommended.

 File type arguments can be specified as either relative or absolute paths.
 Relative paths are interpreted "relative" to the directory from which the program was executed, whereas absolute paths are not, and must be specified in full.
 If the file you wish to specify resides in the same directory from which